 Day 11 Kyoto (1B)

 This morning, visit a local temple to learn about the history and practice of Zen Buddhism in Japan.
 Here we meet with a local monk who will talk about Buddhism and instruct us in Zen meditation and calligraphy.
-Enjoy a traditional bowl of matcha tea before visiting the famous Kinkaku-ji Golden Pavilion.
+Enjoy a cup of tea before visiting the famous Kinkaku-ji Golden Pavilion.
 After, we learn about the etiquette of the samurai as well as the practice of basic kembu, and take a lesson on how to use the Japanese sword.
 Then, enjoy a performance by kembu masters which includes short poems, which were traditionally written by samurai about major events in their life.
-Later, take some time to explore on your own.
-Opt to visit museums, temples, or zen gardens.

 Day 12 Kyoto (1B)